eiConsole v.23R1

 Send Transformed File to a Directory

-Now that we have extracted some information from a database and transformed the extracted data into an XML and a Delimited file we need to deliver these files to the desired destination.
+Now that we have extracted some information from a database and transformed the extracted data into an XML and a delimited file we need to deliver these files to the desired destination.
 For this tutorial, we will save both files to a local directory.
-The steps for each file are the same with the exception of the filenames we are going to use for saving the files.
+The steps for each file are the same with the exception of the filenames we will use for saving the files.

 Saving the Target XML to a Local Directory